yangit/flactyl/README.md

 - Order case and PCB from JLCPCB or any other pcb/3d printing vendor
 - Order parts online from various vendors according to the parts list
 - Solder
-  - Pins on the Nice!Nanos themselves
+  - Pins on the Nice!Nanos themselves see [this](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-) guide
   - Headers for Nice!Nanos on the left and right PCBs
   - Hot-swap connectors for switches on all PCBs
   - Two switches above Nice!Nanos on each side of PCB (letters G,T,J,U on QUERTY)